aws-samples/mwaa-disaster-recovery/README.md

 > [!IMPORTANT]
 > - You will need to have [Docker](https://www.docker.com/) running for the unit test to work.
-> - You may need to enable [Windows Subsystem for Linux](https://blogs.windows.com/windowsdeveloper/2016/03/30/run-bash-on-ubuntu-on-windows/) to run the build scripts.
+> - You may need to enable [Windows Subsystem for Linux](https://blogs.windows.com/windowsdeveloper/2016/03/30/run-bash-on-ubuntu-on-windows/) to run the build scripts in a Windows OS.
 > - Please ensure that the code coverage has not decreased after your changes before creating a pull request.

+Please also review the [Using the Metadata Backup and Restore DAGs Independently](#using-the-metadata-backup-and-restore-dags-independently) section on how to run the backup and restore locally for testing the `mwaa_dr` framework.